tyreer/learning-notes/Egghead_just-enough-fp.md

   - Maybe the "metaphor" is just throwing me off. `ImmutableGlass` describes something very different than a real-world glass
   - Makes the concept easy to remember though.
 Would be a cool sci-fi object
 - Suppose this is what Redux state changes are, and why we can time travel through each state change
-  - Each state change has its own reference / unique data structure have their own
+  - Each state change has its own reference / unique data structure
 - Also can see how this follows the expectations of a pure function
   - `ig1.takeDrink(20)` will always return the same value, whereas `mg1.takeDrink(20)` will differ each time as the amount decreases